marinap81/Cars-2021/README.md

     Methods;
       - void IncreaseSpeed(int speed) -> increases the speed of a Car.
 Cannot exceed 150.
 If negative number is given, change it to positive
       - void DecreaseSpeed(int speed) -> decreases the speed of a Car.
 Cannot go below 0.
 If negative number is given, change it to positive
-      - void GetAge() -> Gets the current age by year of the the car based on current year and year of manufacture.  *Hint use DateTime.Now
+      - int GetAge() -> Gets the current age by year of the the car based on current year and year of manufacture.  *Hint use DateTime.Now
 2. Create some unit tests for the methods in Car
 3. Complete and test the Car class
 4. Create an Api Project